DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/05 Data Binding/015 Use Hierarchical Data.md

-If you use hierarchical data, set the [dataStructure](/api-reference/10%20UI%20Widgets/dxTreeList/1%20Configuration/dataStructure.md '/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#dataStructure') option to *'tree'*.
+If you use hierarchical data, set the [dataStructure](/api-reference/10%20UI%20Widgets/dxTreeList/1%20Configuration/dataStructure.md '/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#dataStructure') property to *'tree'*.
 For an example of hierarchical data, see the following code.

 ---
 ##### jQuery